baleeiro17/geofeed-vivo/README.md

 # geofeed-vivo
-Geofeed for Max Mind update
+Geo-feed for MaxMind in RFC 8805 format